rakmakan/resume_builder_backend/README.md

 # Career Advisor Agent System

 A lightweight multi-agent prototype that analyzes a candidate's résumé against the current job market and recommends upskilling resources.
 Agents are built with **PydanticAI** and orchestrated using **pydantic-graph**.
 A minimal **CLI** and optional **FastAPI** server are provided.

 ## Features
 - **Job Finder** – fetches job listings via an MCP Fetch server and extracts required skills.
 - **Evaluator** – compares market skills to the candidate profile and produces a gap analysis.
 - **Upskiller** – suggests courses, projects, and certifications to close skill gaps.
 - **CLI interface** – run the full pipeline from the terminal.
+- **Logfire integration** – captures prompts, tool calls, and timings for observability.

 ## Installation
 This repository uses [Poetry](https://python-poetry.org/) for dependency management.